Biology (BIO)

 Requisite(s): BIO-1140

 This course is a corequisite laboratory experience to BIO-1140.
 Students will conduct experiments and examine samples to learn fundamental principles of Human Anatomy and Physiology.
 Topics include animal cell structure and function, tissues, and a survey of human physiological systems.
-Course emphasizes cells, tissues, genetics, integument, and the musculoskeletal and nervous systmes.
+Course emphasizes cells, tissues, genetics, integument, and the musculoskeletal and nervous systems.
 This a 3-hour lab.

 Fulfills General Education Requirement: NPW